 The campus has twenty academic computer labs, a 24-hour public lab, and over thirty public printers.
 Additional resources available to students include Bowdoin e-mail accounts, network storage, video conferencing capability, satellite television, VoIP telephone systems, and voice mail.
 The College provides a free equipment loaner pool that provides video, sound, projection, laptops, recording devices, and digital cameras, along with newer technology for testing and evaluation.
 Other services that IT provides include technical, design, and project consulting.
 IT is constantly exploring technology trends while also adopting the best solutions in business and higher education to deliver easily accessible, secure, stable technology services.

-If you have an idea or solution that uses technology to improve the lives of students at Bowdoin, share it with the Information Technology Advisory Council (I.T.A.C.), a student-run organization—it just might get funded.
+If you have an idea or solution that uses technology to enhance the student experience at Bowdoin, share it with the Student Information Technology Advisory Council (I.T.A.C.), a student-run organization—it just might get funded.